Chymyst/chymyst-core/doc/joinrun.md

 Features that appear to be useful:

 - nonlinear patterns
-- injecting many molecules at once
+- injecting many molecules at once; starting many reactions at once
 - distributed execution of thread pools
 - interoperability with streams or other async frameworks (futures already done)